Introducing Claims Based Identity With OWIN Components

 }

-In the code above, you can see the following two main factors, given below:
+In the code above, you can see the following two main factors, given below.

 • MetadataAddress: This value represents the Windows Azure AD tenant (you can use an ADFS instance) to authenticate the users.
-This does not change if you are writing line of business apps for the company.
+This does not change if you are writing a line of business apps for the company.

 • Wtrealm: It represents the identifier for the application as assigned at the app configuration in the authority authentication.